lauravlad/lauravlad.github.io/_posts/2021-02-01-twitter_sentiment_analysis.markdown

 <a href="https://imgur.com/0FZrIy7"><img src="https://i.imgur.com/0FZrIy7.png" title="source: imgur.com" /></a>

+We all have strong emotions, directed to different brands.
+We like Apple but not Google, we like Pepsi but not Cola ...
+If asked we even have reasons to do so.
+We express them on social media and even though they are less important for the person who feels them, they can be priceless for the companies emotions are directed to..

-The following is part of my 4th Project with Flatiron School of Data Science to build a model that will predict if a tweet was negative, positive or neutral.
+The following work is part of my 4th Project with Flatiron School of Data Science to build a model that will predict if a tweet was negative, positive or neutral.

 Using people to label data can be labor intensive and expensive.